schweizercode/schweizercode/README.md

 ### Hi there 👋

-- 🌏  5 years + Experience in Managing and Leading teams across multiple sectors
+- 🌏  5 years + Experience in Managing and Leading Teams across multiple sectors

 - 🎓 former Student at Code Academy Berlin